-This field indicates whether default beam selection for cross-carrier scheduled PDSCH is enabled, see TS 38.214 [19].
+This field indicates whether default beam selection for cross-carrier scheduled PDSCH or aperiodic CSI-RS is enabled, see TS 38.214 [19].
 If not present, the default beam selection behaviour is not applied, i.e. Rel-15 behaviour is applied.